jaidevxb/project-reviewer-agent/README.md

 - Project scoring for Code Quality, Documentation, and Structure & Tests
 - LLM-based synthesis (Groq) for final summary and actionable recommendations
 - CLI and Streamlit UI
-- Report export to Markdown / PDF
+- Report export to Markdown (PDF supported locally)
+- Generates resume-ready bullet points for the analyzed project
 - Modular, explainable architecture

 ---